gramashawana/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+write a script that adds execution permission to the owner, the group owner and the other user, to the file hello